-Other notable business leaders and entrepreneurs share similar stories of success.
+Other notable business leaders and entrepreneurs share similar stories of success of the power of manifesting.
 Their tales of victory against all odds are inspiring, but also puzzling.
 How did they become so successful with so little to start with?
 Does the power of positive thinking and manifestation work?
 What’s the science behind it?

-In this article, discover how to manifest something by aligning the real power of distinct focus and positive thought with action.
+In this article, discover how to manifest something and change your life by aligning the real power of distinct focus and positive thought with action.
 We’ll explore:

 - Where the concept of manifestation originated